demisto/content-docs/content-repo/extra-docs/articles/download-packs-and-docker-images-offline.md

 ---
 id: download-packs-offline
 title: Download Content Packs and Docker Images Offline
-description: The download_packs_and_docker_images.py script enables you to download content packs and Docker images to your computer when working offline.
+description: The download_packs_and_docker_images script enables you to download content packs and Docker images to your computer when working offline.
 ---